About Humphreys County

 How can I search for someone recently arrested in Humphreys County, Tennessee?

 To search for someone recently arrested in Humphreys County, Tennessee, you can contact the Humphreys County Jail.
-The facility provides an inmate lookup process that can be accessed by calling the jail directly or visiting the Humphreys County Sheriff's Office website.
+The facility provides an inmate lookup process that can be accessed by calling the jail directly or visiting the the Humphreys County Sheriff's Office website.
 The Sheriff's Office may also offer an online inmate search tool where you can find information about current detainees.

 Mugshots and booking photos in Humphreys County, Tennessee, are typically available through the Humphreys County Sheriff's Office.
 You can request these images by contacting the Sheriff's Office directly.
-Additionally, some booking photos may be accessible through the Sheriff's Office section on the county's official website, where they might provide an online portal for public access.
+Some booking photos may be accessible through the Sheriff's Office section on the county's official website, where they might provide an online portal for public access.

 To obtain a criminal background check in Humphreys County, Tennessee, you should contact the Tennessee Bureau of Investigation (TBI).
-The TBI provides a comprehensive background check service, which can be requested online through their website.
+The TBI provides a background check service, which can be requested online through their website.
 Locally, you may also inquire at the Humphreys County Sheriff's Office for any additional procedures specific to the county.

 You can look up sex offenders in Humphreys County, Tennessee, by accessing the Tennessee Sex Offender Registry.
 This registry is maintained by the Tennessee Bureau of Investigation and provides a searchable online database.
 By entering specific details such as name or location, you can find information about registered sex offenders in Humphreys County.

 You can register to vote by visiting the Humphreys County Election Commission at 102 Thompson Street in Waverly, by mail, or online at ovr.govote.tn.gov through the Tennessee Secretary of State's website.
 You must register at least 30 days before an election to be eligible to vote in that election.
-You need to be a U.S. citizen, Tennessee resident, Humphreys County resident, and at least 18 years old by election day.
+You need to be a U.S. Citizen, Tennessee resident, Humphreys County resident, and at least 18 years old by election day.
 The Election Commission at (931) 296-7679 can also provide information about absentee voting if you qualify under Tennessee's absentee voting criteria.

 For recent vital records, contact the Humphreys County Clerk's Office at 102 Thompson Street, Waverly, at (931) 296-7671.
 For certified copies of birth and death certificates from anywhere in Tennessee, you can order from the Tennessee Department of Health Office of Vital Records at (615) 741-1763 or online through their authorized vendor.
 The fee is $15 for the first certified copy and $10 for additional copies of the same record.
 You must provide valid photo identification and proof of eligibility (direct family relationship or legal authority) to obtain certified copies, with processing typically taking 2-4 weeks by mail.